Crash closes road in Hauraki district

-A two-vehicle crash at the intersection of Awaiti Rd and Awaiti West Rd, Netherton, Hauraki, has closed the road.
+A two-vehicle crash at the intersection of Awaiti and Awaiti West Rds, Netherton, Hauraki, has closed the road.

 The crash was reported around 7.20am.

-Diversions are in place, with motorists advised to take an alternate route.
+Diversions are in place, with motorists advised to take an alternative route.

-Meanwhile, two people died and two were badly hurt in a crash in eastern Waikato on Saturday.
+Meanwhile, two people died and two were badly hurt in a two-car crash on State Highway 26, Te Aroha, on Saturday afternoon.

-The two-car crash happened on State Highway 26 at Te Aroha at about 3.53pm, police said.

 Te Aroha man Peter Swallow was in a vehicle with his sister’s partner that collided with another.